jkonowitch/GAInstallFest/README.md

 * Cut+paste your heroku URL into your favorite web browser.
 You should see the example app.

+* Fill in the survey and hit the `submit` button

 # Development cycle

 You should work through the TODO list below, using the following methodology:

-1. Run the example application using the following command.
+* Run the example application using the following command.
 You should see the web application running locally in your browser at http://localhost:4567.

 ```
     ruby welcome_app.rb
 ```

-2. Make a change locally in your text editor.
+* Make a change locally in your text editor.

-3. If you make a change to the welcome_app.rb, you'll need to restart the server.
+* If you make a change to the welcome_app.rb, you'll need to restart the server.
 You do this by killing the process using CTRL+C in your terminal window.

-4. Once you're happy with your change, save your changes to your local repo using the following commands:
+* Once you're happy with your change, save your changes to your local repo using the following commands:

 ```